-"Contractor" means a person who provides services on a recurring basis pursuant to a contractual agreement with the agency as established in 28 C.F.R. § 115.5.
+"Contractor" means a person who provides services on a recurring basis pursuant to a contractual agreement with the Department of Corrections as established in 28 C.F.R. § 115.5.

-"Exigent circumstances" means any set of temporary and unforeseen circumstances that require immediate action in order to combat a threat to the security or institutional order of a facility as established in 28 C.F.R. § 115.5.
+"Exigent circumstances" means any set of temporary and unforeseen circumstances that require immediate action in order to combat a threat to the security or institutional order of an institution as established in 28 C.F.R. § 115.5.